DataSolutionSoftware/Portfolio/README.md

 ## Marks & Spencer (Ecommerce)

-Collaborated and delivered the technical framework and initiative for the digital transformation of Marks and Spencer's e-commerce platform from a coupled monolithic to a scalable micro-service omnichannel platform while ensuring the continuation and enhancements of services.
+Working as Technical  Authority for delivery of Marks and Spencer's E-commerce platform as Software Development Manager,  collaborated and delivered the  framework and initiative for the digital transformation of its  online e-commerce platform from a coupled monolithic to a scalable micro-service omnichannel platform while ensuring the continuation and enhancements of services.

 https://www.marksandspencer.com/